 The 2015 GHG Protocol Scope 2 guidance requires companies to report their Scope 2 emissions in two ways: location-based (reflecting grid emission factors), and market-based (using supplier specific emissions factors and/or those from contractual instruments such as renewable energy certificates - RECs).
 The table below shows emissions from purchased electricity calculated using these two methods.
-Note that location-based values are shown on the emissions summary charts presented in this report.
+Note that location-based values were used to calculate the baseline year scope 2 emissions and are shown on the emissions summary charts presented in this report.

-Total kWh Category of instruments kWh Total tCO 2 e Location-based Calculation Provincial average 3,072,557 10.76 Supplier Specific Market-based Calculation 3,072,557 MB Hydro 3,072,557 3.84
+Category of instruments kWh Total tCO 2 e Location-based Calculation Provincial average 2,532,832 4.15 Supplier Specific Market-based Calculation MB Hydro 2,532,832 3.17